Green Bean Almondine with Bacon

 Step 3

 Cook beans.
 Bring the water to a boil, add kosher salt, and let cook until beans are slightly softened, approximately 8 minutes.
 Remove to an ice bath to stall the cooking.
-Drain and pat dry with paper towel.
+Drain and pat dry with paper towels.

 Step 4